ChungMasterFlex/supersimplesass/README.md

 Using Docker to make things less configuration independent.<br />
 Using ACR (to store the Docker image) and ACS to deploy the Docker Container <br />

-Let's talk integrations - some of the configuration will take into consideration things that are popular in the community.

 <br />
 Style:<br />
 Using Tailwind<br />